denxifenn/Nemo_techseries/NemoApp/DATA_SCHEMAS.md

 ---

 UID Policy and Signup/Login Flow
-- Normal users receive Firebase-generated random, immutable UIDs on registration.
+- Normal users receive Firebase-generated random, immutable UIDs on registration/sign-in.
 These are used as document IDs in users/{uid} and throughout Firestore/backend.
 - Admin accounts may be provisioned externally via the Firebase Admin SDK with a custom, human-readable UID (e.g., "admin1").
 This provisioning is outside normal user signup; ensure users/{uid}.role = "admin".
-- Signup/login:
+- Signup/login (finalized):
-  1) Register via POST /api/auth/register → backend creates the Firebase Auth user and users/{uid}.
-See [python.register()](NemoApp/backend/api/auth.py:6).
+  - Frontend performs signup and login using Firebase Auth (email/password) to obtain an ID token.
+The backend never receives raw passwords.
-  2) Login on the frontend (Firebase Web SDK or REST) with email+password to obtain an ID token.
-The backend never receives raw passwords; it only verifies ID tokens on requests.
-See [python.login()](NemoApp/backend/api/auth.py:34) and [python.verify()](NemoApp/backend/api/auth.py:62).
+  - Backend verifies ID tokens on requests.
+On the first successful login, the backend auto-creates users/{uid} if it does not exist.
+See [python.login()](NemoApp/backend/api/auth.py:23) and [python.verify()](NemoApp/backend/api/auth.py:50).

 ## 1) users (KAN-27)